DcortezMeleth/DcortezMeleth.github.io/_posts/2019-2-06-elixir_testdoc.md

 defmodule Fib do

   @doc ~S"""
     Returns n-th element of Fibonacci sequence.
-Count elements starting at 0.
+    Element with index 0 is first valid one.

   ## Examples